CUBRID/cubrid-manual/en/sql/dblink.rst

 Checking GATEWAY Status
 --------------------------------

-**cubrid gateway status**  The cubrid gateway status utility allows you to check the gateway status such as number of completed jobs and the number of standby jobs by providing various options.
+**cubrid gateway status**  The cubrid gateway status utility allows you to check the gateway status such as the number of completed jobs and the number of standby jobs by providing various options.

 GATEWAY status is the same as broker, so refer to :ref:`broker-status`\.

 ::